eecs489staff/a1-sockets-mininet/README.md

 ### Running Mininet

 It is best advised to run Mininet in a virtual machine (VM) or on your own Linux machine.
-If you don't have access to a linux machine, we will be using EC2 on AWS that will give you a linux environment with images that have Mininet pre-installed.
-Please following this <a href"link">tutorial </a> to start using AWS.

 <!---For the former, we will be using [VirtualBox](https://www.virtualbox.org/), which is a free and open-source hypervisor.
 Please download and install the latest version of VirtualBox.

 You will be using our VM image ([link here](https://drive.google.com/file/d/1G_VOCKQlMsEfzo0xkAtwNJtWNEKA3Wfr/view?usp=drive_link)) with Mininet 2.3 pre-installed.
 Please download and import the VM image into VirtualBox.
 To transfer files to/from your VM you can use the Shared Folder feature provided in VirtualBox.
 We will go over this in more detail in discussion.
 --->
-You are welcome to try to set up your own testing environment using the methods outlined in options 2 and 3 [here](http://mininet.org/download/#option-2-native-installation-from-source), however we will only officially be supporting the working with AWS.

 <!--- >> ***Hints:*** Here is a [video tutorial](https://youtube.com/watch?v=apx88YDqgO4&si=fqbbjTgg2jv6jP24) on how to install UTM and import image for Mac M1/M2 chip.